|Follow PSU Men's Basketball:||Follow @PennStateMBB|

-Ryan Devlin is in his first season as the Director of Player Development for the Nittany Lions.
-An eight-year veteran of the coaching profession, he is working at his third level in basketball coaching and development and has experienced great success at every level.
+Ryan Devlin is in his fourth season as the Director of Player Development for the Nittany Lions.
+An 11-year veteran of the coaching profession, he is working at his third level in basketball coaching and development and has experienced great success at every level.

 Devlin previously spent a season at Hagerstown Community College (Md.) serving first as an assistant coach and then becoming interim head coach at mid-season.
 He worked under coach Terry Truax, a former longtime assistant under Dean Smith at North Carolina, helping to guide the team to a 23-8 record after the program posted an 8-22 mark in the previous campaign.